Here is everything you need to know about applicant tracking systems and how to beat them.

 Request a free ATS scan for your resume

-Here at TopResume, we offer a free ATS resume scan as part of our free resume review.
+Here at TopResume, we offer career advice and a free ATS resume scan as part of our free resume review.
 When you request a free resume review from TopResume, you'll receive feedback on your resume's content, as well as its ATS compatibility.

 The first half of the review offers an objective look at what your resume is doing well and where it is falling short, from both an information and design perspective.
 The second half of the free resume review shows you exactly what information an ATS will pull from your resume, what information it will be unable to identify and retrieve (such as your name, contact information, most recent job title, and most recent employer), and for what top skills and keywords your resume currently ranks.
 If the ATS is unable to identify this important information or thinks you're a fit for a job when you're not, then your resume will need to be further optimized before it passes the ATS-compatibility test.

 Click on the following link to watch our latest #OfficeHours video on how to write an ATS resume to beat the bots.